-The variable component of the remuneration of executive directors and top management (including managers with strategic responsibilities) is composed of two main elements: (i) a short-term incentive (annual MBO plan) and (ii) a long-term incentive (three-year share-based LTI plan, called 'GROW').
+The variable component of the remuneration of executive directors and top management (including managers with strategic responsibilities) comprises two main elements: (i) a short-term incentive (annual MBO plan) and (ii) a long-term incentive (three-year, share-based LTI plan, called "GROW").

-The annual MBO plan is reviewed annually by the Remunerations and Nominations Committee, which proposes to the Board the objectives for Executive Directors and managers with strategic responsibilities and identifies the relevant evaluation metrics.
-Each participant in the plan in question is assigned incentive levels (minimum and maximum) expressed as percentages of their respective gross annual remuneration, linked to the achievement of performance objectives.
-Incentive percentages are defined in relation to the strategic nature of the role, with the aim of balancing fixed and variable remuneration according to the position held and the impact on company results.
+The annual MBO plan is reviewed annually by the Remuneration and Nominations Committee, which proposes objectives for the Executive Directors and managers with strategic responsibilities to the Board, identifying the related evaluation metrics.
+Each participant in the plan is assigned incentive levels (minimum and maximum) expressed as percentages of their respective gross annual remuneration, linked to the achievement of performance objectives.
+Incentive percentages are defined in relation to the strategic nature of the role, with the aim of balancing fixed and variable remuneration according to the position held and the impact on Company results.

 The three-year LTI plan is a pillar of the remuneration policy as well as a key component of long-term engagement of key Prysmian Group personnel.
-The main objectives of this plan are:
+The main objectives of this plan are to:

-- to motivate participants to achieve long-term results oriented towards the creation of sustainable value over time - to align management interests with those of shareholders through the use of share-based incentive plans; - promote stable management participation in the Company's share capital; - ensure the long-term sustainability of the Group's annual performance through the mechanism of deferring part of the annual incentive into shares; - strengthen participant retention.
+- motivate participants to achieve long-term results oriented towards the creation of sustainable value over time; - align management interests with those of shareholders through the use of share-based incentive plans; - promote stable management participation in the Company's share capital; - ensure the long-term sustainability of the Group's annual performance by adopting a deferral mechanism for part of the annual inventive; - strengthen participant retention.